 - From the workspace administration page, select New User (or select User to Edit).

 - Under the Roles tab, restrict user access as required - see examples below:

-Grade 10 Teacher: This teacher will see all content for Grade 10.
+This user will see all content for Math.

 The Custom Fields button, (next to the Configure button), allows you to define custom fields for: